-Eleven RA-O groundwater monitoring events have been conducted to-date.
-The most recent groundwater monitoring event was conducted in November 2020 (Meadows, 2021a).
+Thirteen RA-O groundwater monitoring events have been conducted to-date.
+The most recent groundwater monitoring event was conducted in November 2021 (Meadows, 2022a).

 Evaluation of groundwater data collected during Event 3 (January 2015) identified high concentrations of chlorinated VOCs extending further downgradient and into a deeper portion of the Columbia aquifer than previously known.
 Therefore, the need for additional downgradient EVO injections (Round 2) was identified (CB&I, 2016).
 An investigation was completed in December 2015 to further characterize the treatment area to aid in preparing a RD for the Round 2 injections.
 The investigation consisted of conducting hydraulic profiling tool/electrical conductivity logging to evaluate the site lithology and potential preferential pathways, and collecting groundwater samples to evaluate select VOC concentrations adjacent to St. Juliens Creek.
-The RD and RA Work Plan for implementation of the Round 2 injections was finalized in December 2016 (CH2M, 2016a), and the Round 2 EVO and bioaugmentation injections were completed in March 2017.
+The RD and RA Work Plan for implementation of the Round 2 injections was finalized in December 2016 (CH2M, 2016b), and the Round 2 EVO and bioaugmentation injections were completed in March 2017.
 An addendum to the CCR documenting the additional downgradient injections was finalized in December 2017 (CB&I, 2017).

 The results of the Event 6 and 7 groundwater monitoring indicated that in general the EVO injections were effective in enhancing the dechlorination process at the site, although COC concentrations at some locations remained relatively unchanged from the baseline levels and remained above the PALs, and enhanced rates of degradation and favorable conditions for enhanced degradation are decreasing in some locations.
 Therefore, it was recommended that additional biostimulation and bioaugmentation injections should be completed in the high concentration target area (Meadows, 2019a).
 A Work Plan for implementation of the Round 3 injections was finalized in December 2018 (APTIM, 2018c) and the Round 3 injections field work was completed in September 2019.
 The Round 3 injections CCR was finalized in January 2021(APTIM, 2021a).
 In addition, well maintenance consisting of injection well rehabilitation and/or replacement was conducted in July 2020 at 10 of the injection wells that were unable to be injected at during the Round 3 injections.
 Three new monitoring wells were also installed in July 2020 to supplement the existing monitoring well network.
-At the time this SMP was drafted, the Completion Report Addendum for Well Maintenance was with the Partnering Team for review (APTIM, 2021b).
+The Completion Report Addendum for Well Maintenance was finalized in August 2021 (APTIM, 2021b).